Beaches, historic cities and castles: Holland by bike with the family

 Overnight in Haarlem

-Day 2: Loop to Overveen, Zandvoort and Bloemendaal (33 km)
+Day 2: Overveen, Zandvoort and Bloemendaal loop (33 km)

 Overnight in Haarlem

-Day 3: from Haarlem to Heemskerk (31 km)
+Day 3: From Haarlem to Heemskerk (37 km)

-Day 4: Noorddorp loop, Castricum aan Zee and Castricum (33 km)
+Day 4: Noorddorp, Castricum aan Zee, and Castricum Loop (33 km)

-Another beautiful day of cycling in perspective along the coast.
-The stage is relatively short, you will have time to enjoy the beaches to relax.
-Possibility of a longer route (45 km) to Egmond aan Zee, a pretty coastal village with its charming white lighthouse.
+Another beautiful day of cycling along the coast.
+This relatively short stage leaves plenty of time to relax on the beach.
+If you prefer a longer ride (46 km), head to Egmond aan Zee, a lovely seaside village known for its iconic white lighthouse.

 Overnight in Amsterdam

-Leave the city behind and head back to the peace and quiet of the countryside.
+Leave the city behind and return to the peaceful countryside.
 The picturesque village of Spaarndam was built on a dam where the Spaarne River used to flow into the sea.
 Today, the sea is further away and the Dutch have reclaimed a lot of land from the sea or marshy areas through rigorous water management.
-The journey continues to the Kolksluis lock, considered the oldest lock in Europe (1280)!
-Return to Haarlem, the "beautiful of Holland".
+The journey continues to the Kolksluis lock, considered the oldest working lock in Europe (1280)!
+Return to Haarlem, the "beauty of Holland".

 Overnight in Haarlem